srikartv/DetectPixelatedImage_and_Correct_It-/README.md

+# Intel Unnati training program

-# Image Restoration Using UNET Model
+## Image Restoration Using UNET Model

 This repository contains the code and resources for an image restoration project using a UNET model.
 The goal of this project is to restore blurred images to their original sharpness using deep learning techniques.